Learning Together, Achieving More

 The School’s E-Safety Policy reflects the need to raise awareness of the safety issues associated with information systems and electronic communications as a whole.
 E-Safety encompasses not only Internet technologies but also electronic communications such as mobile phones and wireless technology.
 It highlights the need to educate children and young people about the benefits, risks and responsibilities of using information technology.
 In school, we promote the SMART rules; please see below.

 Every year we celebrate Safer Internet Day.
-Celebrate with us this year on Tuesday 8th February 2022!

 For more information about E-Safety, please click the link below to be taken to our E-safety page.